ali-p-q/tax_calculator/README.md

 A np/100 amount of sales tax is rounded up to the nearest 0.05.

 ### Catalog

+These are the terms added by default to identify books, food and medical items.

+More terms can be added in `config/rules.json`.

 - books: book
 - food: food, chocolate